Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 Step 4: Create a Workload Using the hpa-example Image

-Use the image to create a workload and a Service of the LoadBalancer type for the workload so that the workload can be accessed from the public network.
+Use the image to create a workload and create a Service of the LoadBalancer type for the workload so that the workload can be accessed from the public network.

-Pods are billed.
-For details, see Billing.
+Pods and load balancers are billed.
+For details, see Cluster Billing and Billed Items (Dedicated Load Balancers).

 Step 5: Create an HPA Policy